lucascampos04/Learning-IOT/README.md

-## This repository was created to save college lectures. 📚👨‍💻
+## This repository was created to store college classes. 📚👨‍💻